MaartenPJ/ADS-portfolio/README.md

 I wrote some scripts to visualise audio in several different forms (waveform, fft, (regular) spectrogram, mel spectrogram, MFCC) [link to scripts]

 I wrote a significant part of the final paper and I presented (parts of) 5 presentations.
 2 external and 3 internal presentations.
 I also took part in creating most powerpoints, as we usually created those in a meeting with the whole group.
-A more detailed description of my contribution to the paper can be found further on in this document in the part Communication - writing paper.
+A more detailed description of my contribution to the paper can be found further on in this document in part 7.2 Writing paper.

 ## 2.2 Reflection on own learning objectives
 Learning Objective: Acquire data science skills/knowledge

 Situation:
 I was interested in data science, but had little knowledge and skills on the subject.

 Task:
 Expand my knowledge on the subject and improve my skills.

 Action:
 Read many articles online, researching the best methods to tackle the problems I encountered.
 Attend lectures about the subjects.
 Speak with teachers and peers.
 Practice relevant programming exercises (e.g. DataCamp, notebooks).
-Work on the assignment give to me by the problem owner (identifying eating and drinking sounds from audio using machine/deep learning)
+Work on the assignment given to me by the problem owner (identifying eating and drinking sounds from audio using machine/deep learning)

 Result:
 After reading articles, looking at examples of how other research groups attempted to solve similar problems, I learned not only how to program a neural network that can recognise specific sounds, but also how to structure such a project and after attempting several things myself and with other members of my group, I also learned what things to try and where to put priorities.

 Reflection:
 I think if I were to start another similar project, I would have a much easier time, due to the skills I have acquired in the last few months.
 I am satisfied with the amount I have learned.
 I have contributed at least in part on every aspect of the final product and understand not only which choices were made, but also why they were made.